Habitat Stewardship Program (HSP) for Species at Risk

 Stewardship is clearly making a difference in habitat protection, the recovery of species, and the preservation of biodiversity.
 The HSP started in 2000, as one of three pillars in Canada’s national strategy for the protection of species at risk.
 The other two pillars are the National Accord for the Protection of Species at Risk, endorsed by the provinces and territories, and SARA.
 Under SARA, stewardship is the first step in protecting Critical Habitat.
 Hundreds of stewardship projects are underway across Canada, many of them funded by the HSP.
 The program directs funds where they are needed most and into the hands of people who can make a difference--those who work on Canada's lands and waters and who care about this country's natural heritage.

 To guide the effective use of limited resources, national and regional planning partners establish the overall priorities annually and then specific projects are developed.
-Activities that respond to regional priorities are reviewed and recommended for funding by five Regional Implementation Boards: Pacific and Yukon, Prairie and Northern, Ontario, Quebec, and Atlantic.
-The members of these boards represent the three responsible departments, as well as provincial, territorial, conservation and other stakeholder interests.
+Activities that respond to regional priorities are regionally reviewed and recommended for funding in the following six regions: Pacific, Prairie, Northern, Ontario, Quebec, and Atlantic.
+Review committees represent the three responsible departments, as well as provincial, territorial, conservation and other stakeholder interests.

 The HSP helps implement SARA and also works to keep healthy species healthy.
 While the Species at Risk Stream supports the recovery of species at risk and their habitats, the Prevention Stream fosters stewardship projects aimed at preventing other species from becoming a conservation concern.
 Under this latter stream, all species not listed under SARA are eligible and national/regional priorities are identified annually.